biothings/biothings.api/docs/tutorial/studio_tutorial.rst

   merge the other sources **only** if a document from ``annotations`` with the same _id exists.
 If not, documents are silently ignored.
 * finally, we were previously using a ``LinkDataBuilder`` because we only had one datasource (data wasn't copied, but refered, or linked to the original datasource collection).
 We now have three datasources involved in the merge so we can't use that builder anymore and need to switch to the default ``DataBuilder`` one.
 If not, **Hub** will complain and deactivate the build configuration until it's fixed.
+Since we already had a previous build, we want to specify an incremental build ``diff``.

 The next configuration is summarized in the following picture: